Highlights

 Reports and action trackers across all our Scrutiny Panel Meetings can be found here

-The next panel is due for February 2025.
+The next panel is due for May 2025.
 An update and report will be found here in due course

 In 2024, our ICVs completed 104 visits to the custody suites in Grimsby and Hull.
 During these visits, 457 detainees of all ages and backgrounds were spoken with, ensuring they have been given their rights, entitlements and that they are being treated with dignity and respect.
+View our annual report here.